-Conference speakers provided information about many regions of the state.
-Certain areas of the state are ripe for action.
-The activities of Fort Huachuca and concerns about San Pedro River flows have been central to the endeavors of the Upper San Pedro Partnership.
+In another development, water education is an important theme in ADWR's Drought Task Force.
+Its charge includes developing a statewide water conservation education strategy and provides for creation of a conservation education workgroup to activities of Fort Huachuca and concerns about San Pedro River flows have been central to the endeavors of the Upper San Pedro Partnership.
 Strong federal interest has assisted in identifying financial resources necessary for studies, and there is active participation of diverse interests in identifying water resource problems and potential solutions.